facelessuser/label-bot/README.md

 When `delete_labels` is set to `true`, labels not explicitly defined are remove.
 While you can certainly define those labels so that they are in the list, you can also just add the to the ignore list.
 Maybe they are labels created by an external process like `dependbot`.
-Regardless, if you have existing labels that you do not want to explicitly define, and do not wish to lose them, you can add them to the ignore lsit:
+Regardless, if you have existing labels that you do not want to explicitly define, and do not wish to lose them, you can add them to the ignore list:

 ```js
 colors: